Components of discriminants for systems of equations and irreducibility of determinants: Combinatorics behind discriminants

 We use these results to construct partitions of tuples of finite sets.
-The \textit{affine linear span} of a finite set $A$ from a lattice is the affine sublattice $\langle A\rangle$ generated by this set.
-Using a shift, we can always ensure that the finite set $A$ contains the point zero, and its linear span is a sublattice.
-Then, a tuple of finite sets $\mathscr{A}=(A_{1},...,A_{m})$ with a common point 0 provides a sublattice tuple.
-We characterize a tuple of finite sets via the generated sublattice tuple.
+The \textit{affine linear span} of a finite set $A$ in a lattice $M$ is the affine sublattice $\langle A\rangle$ generated by this set.
+Using a shift, we can always ensure that the finite set $A$ contains the origin, and its linear span is a sublattice in $M$.
+Then a tuple of finite sets $\mathscr{A}=(A_{1},...,A_{m})$ with the common origin generates a sublattice tuple that can be considered as a realizable polymatroid.

+General polymatroids admit similar characterizations and terminology as sublattice tuples.
+For the sake of simplicity and because there is no necessity, we do not provide results about polymatroids.
+Instead, we present results for tuples of sublattices from a more general theory.
+However, it was the study of discriminants that prompted results in the polymatroid theory and inspired the work \cite{pokidkin_combinatorics_2025}.